Xilinx/Vitis_Libraries/docs/using-the-vitis-vision-library.rst

 The following table gives the name of the header file, including the folder name, which contains the library function.

-.. table:: Table : Vitis Vision Library Contents
+.. table:: Table : Vitis Vision Library

    +-------------------------------------------+-----------------------------------+
    | Function Name                             | File Path in the include folder   |